rahuman23/foundation-DSTA-NHT/docs/diyfoundation/diyfoundation.md

     curl -O http://10.42.194.11/images/AOS/5.20.3/nutanix_installer_package-release-euphrates-5.20.3-stable-x86_64.tar
     ```

+    !!!Alert
-    When you see 100% finish, AOS 5.20.3 package has been downloaded to ``~/foundation/nos`` folder.
+           When you see 100% finished status, AOS 5.20.3 package has been downloaded to ``~/foundation/nos`` folder.

 2. From you desktop computer, open Google Chrome browser and navigate to Foundation VM's IP